LHarveyDev/homes-for-hounds/README.md

 - Resize logo code from https: (https://www.freecodecamp.org/news/css-responsive-image-tutorial/#:~:text=To%20make%20an%20image%20responsive,than%20absolute%20ones%20like%20pixels)

-- Card columns code from (https: //stackoverflow.com/questions/34140793/bootstrap-4-responsive-cards-in-card-columns)
+- Card columns code from (https://stackoverflow.com/questions/34140793/bootstrap-4-responsive-cards-in-card-columns)

 - Code has also been attributed directly in the html and css pages.